rahmatnazali/max085/README.md

     - to exit from that, type `deactivate`

 - install dependency

+  Assuming that you are inside virtual env, run:
   ```
   pip3 install -r requirements txt
   ```
 - Check if dependency is installed by running

   ```
     pip3 install -r requirements txt